Careers advisers provide information, advice and guidance to help people make realistic choices about their education, training and work

-- You may need to travel during the day to different places of work and also to meet employers, training providers and professionals from other organisations.
-You may also occasionally travel to other parts of the country for meetings and conferences, which could involve overnight stays.
+- You may have to travel during the day to different places of work and also to meet employers, training providers and professionals from other organisations.
+You may occasionally travel to other parts of the country for meetings and conferences, which could involve overnight stays.

-For more information on the QCG and relevant training providers see the Career Development Institute (CDI).
+For more information on the different training options and providers, see the CDI website.

-- the ability to motivate and build a rapport with people
+- the ability to motivate and build a rapport with a range of people

 - flexibility and adaptability